Kuwait Travel Information

 - Got a question or comment about Kuwait?
 Ask a Travel Expert!

 240 volts, 50Hz.
-Both the UK-style three-pin and European-style two-pin plugs are in use.
+Both the UK-style three-pin and European-style two-pin plugs are in use (Type G and C).

 No vaccination certificates are required for entry to Kuwait, but inoculation against typhoid is advisable for travellers eating outside of major hotels and restaurants.
+General vaccinations for hepatitis A and B, typhoid and MMR updates (measles-mumps and rubella) are also recommended.
 There is a risk of diarrhoeal diseases, which are common in the country.
-Mains water is chlorinated and considered relatively safe, but most visitors stick to bottled water.
-Medical fees are high and medical insurance is recommended.
+Tap water is safest when boiled, filtered and disinfected, and, while many people consider it relatively safe to drink, most visitors stick to bottled water.
+Medical fees are high and medical insurance is recommended; many doctors will expect payment in cash regardless of whether you have medical insurance or not.
+All prescription medicines must be accompanied by a doctor's letter detailing exactly why the medication is required and be sure to check the list of medical contraband to avoid importing banned prescription drugs (e.g. drugs containing alcohol).

 Most aspects of the business culture are conservative.
-Dress should be formal and conservative (particularly for women) and greetings should be between same sexes only.
+Dress should be formal and conservative (particularly for women).
 There is often accompanying small talk when meeting someone for the first time.
 Be sure to adhere to local customs.
 Affection between opposite sexes is not shown in public and in general take the lead from a woman when greeting her.
 Most business is conducted in English, although using a few words of Arabic (particularly for titles) will be appreciated.
 The working week runs from Sunday to Thursday; business hours vary, but are usually from 7am to 1pm and 4pm to 10pm.
 Government offices and banks are usually open from 8am to 2pm.

 The international dialling code for Kuwait is +965.
 Full international direct dialling is available.
 Local mobile service providers operate on GSM networks, which have active roaming agreements with most international mobile phone operators.
+All telecommunications services are of a high quality in Kuwait, however, there are occasional disruptions to internet connections nationwide.
 Internet cafes are available throughout Kuwait.

-Travellers to Kuwait do not have to pay duty on 500 cigarettes, or 1kg tobacco.
-It is prohibited to enter the country with alcohol or narcotics; milk products and unsealed salty fish; mineral water, unsealed olives and pickles; home-made foods; fresh vegetables; shellfish and by-products; and fresh figs.
+Travellers to Kuwait do not have to pay duty on 500 cigarettes, or 2lbs tobacco.
+It is prohibited to enter the country with alcohol or narcotics; milk products and unsealed salty fish; mineral water, unsealed olives and pickles; homemade foods; fresh vegetables; shellfish and by-products; and fresh figs.

 Become our Kuwait Travel Expert